WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 [Figure 1](#figure1) has no data redundancy in it.
 If any local disk fails, then recovery is impossible.
-If an entire machine or VM or container fails by itself or is accidentally destroyed by an administrator, then recovery is impossible.
+If an entire machine or VM or container fails by itself or by administrator error, then recovery is impossible.

+As an alternative,
-What if the same cluster were deployed in an Amazon Web Services (AWS) cluster using Elastic Block Store (EBS) volumes to create data redundancy?
-That's what [Figure 2](#figure2) does.
+what if the same cluster were deployed in an Amazon Web Services (AWS) cluster using Elastic Block Store (EBS) volumes to create data redundancy?
+That's what [Figure 2](#figure2) depicts.
 The same general principle applies to most file- block-device-centric schemes mentioned in the introduction, including NAS, SAN, iSCSI, and so on.